Two RV Gypsies: Full-Time RVers

 Karen Duquette on top of The Blowing Rock

-Although the view was absolutely wonderful, The two RV Gypsies felt that this is a very small attraction.
+Although the view was absolutely wonderful, and the two RV Gypsies totally enjoyed themselves, this was a very small attraction.
 It just cannot compare with Grandfather Mountain and so many other places that the two RV Gypsies have visited.

 The two RV Gypsies in North Carolina